 When: Friday, January 28th, 2022 from 5:30 – 8:00 pm

-Where: Downtown Mount Vernon, WA
+Where: The Riverwalk Plaza in downtown Mount Vernon, WA

 What: Instead of gathering for our traditional lantern-lit procession, we will be displaying luminary installations, offering information from local conservation organizations, and putting on live performances of music and spoken word.